Actinic keratosis: Management

-There are a variety of treatment options for AK depending on the patient and the clinical characteristics of the lesion.
-AKs show a wide range of features, which guide decision-making in choosing treatment.
+There are a variety of treatment options for actinic keratosis depending on the patient and the clinical characteristics of the lesion.
+Actinic keratoses show a wide range of features, which guide decision-making in choosing treatment.
 As there are multiple effective treatments, patient preference and lifestyle are also factors that physicians consider when determining the management plan for actinic keratosis.
 Regular follow-up is advisable after any treatment to make sure no new lesions have developed and that old ones are not progressing.
 Adding topical treatment after a procedure may improve outcomes.

 Medication

-Topical medications are often recommended for areas where multiple or ill-defined AKs are present, as the medication can easily be used to treat a relatively large area.
+Topical medications are often recommended for areas where multiple or ill-defined actinic keratoses are present, as the medication can easily be used to treat a relatively large area.

 Fluorouracil cream

-Topical fluorouracil (5-FU) destroys AKs by blocking methylation of thymidylate synthetase, thereby interrupting DNA and RNA synthesis.
+Topical fluorouracil (5-FU) destroys actinic keratoses by blocking methylation of thymidylate synthetase, thereby interrupting DNA and RNA synthesis.
 This in turn prevents the proliferation of dysplastic cells in AK.
 Topical 5-FU is the most utilized treatment for AK, and often results in effective removal of the lesion.
-Overall, there is a 50% efficacy rate resulting in 100% clearance of AKs treated with topical 5-FU.
+Overall, there is a 50% efficacy rate resulting in 100% clearance of actinic keratoses treated with topical 5-FU.
 5-FU may be up to 90% effective in treating non-hyperkeratotic lesions.
-While topical 5-FU is a widely used and cost-effective treatment for AKs and is generally well tolerated, its potential side-effects can include: pain, crusting, redness, and local swelling.
+While topical 5-FU is a widely used and cost-effective treatment for actinic keratoses and is generally well tolerated, its potential side-effects can include: pain, crusting, redness, and local swelling.
 These adverse effects can be mitigated or minimized by reducing the frequency of application or taking breaks between uses.
 The most commonly used application regimen consists of applying a layer of topical cream to the lesion twice a day after washing; duration of treatment is typically 2–4 weeks to thinner skin like the cheeks and up to 8 weeks for the arms; treatment of up to 8 weeks has demonstrated a higher cure rate.

+Calcipotriol combined with 5-fluorouracil has been found to be an effective treatment.